Editing Geometries with Analysis

 This guide describes how to edit geometries in your CARTO dataset, based on the results of an analysis.
 Drawing a shape on your map adds the geometry to your dataset, applies the map layer styling, and automatically recalculates the analysis!

 For this example, you will draw additional data points for store locations, based on the results of an analysis that calculates the distance of Domino’s stores near MTA Subway stations in NYC.
-The calculated results include the Filter points in polygon, and the Create areas of influence analyses as part of a chained workflow.
+The calculated results include the Select points in polygon, and the Create Travel or Distance Buffers analyses as part of a chained workflow.

 Add new store locations to the existing dataset, and see if the results are within the subway buffers.